mediacurrent/olas2021/drupal/components/integrating/card.md

 1. We built the Card component
 2. Created a Blog content type with Teaser View Modes
+3. Created a Drupal View to display blog posts on homepage
 4. Finally, we created several blog posts

 ### Next steps: